HlhDataScience/pdf-extractor-agent/README.md

 #    st.info("Data loaded to BigQuery")
 # st.success("Data successfully loaded.")
 ```
 uncommenting this code will result in the use of the function `load_data_to_bigquery`.
-The app will prompt for your `Google Cloud Credentials` json credentials.
+The app will prompt for your `Google Cloud json credentials`.
 Once the app has finished processing the pdf research papers, it will upload them one by one, creating a `BigQuery` table.
 Once the app has done the process, the User API key is deleted from the app in order to preserve privacy.
 The json credentials as well.
 ### Upload and Deploy in Google Cloud